The Talking Band

-The Talking Band is an American Off-Off-Broadway theatre company specializing in experimental theatre, based in New York City.
+The Talking Band is an American off-off-Broadway theatre company specializing in experimental theatre, based in New York City.

-The company consists of a three core artists.
-Artistic director Paul Zimet; actor, writer and composer Ellen Maddow, and actor and director Tina Shepard.
-The Talking band has collaborated with numerous performers and artists including: Taylor Mac, Louise Smith, Marcus Gardley, and Lizzie Olesker.
+The company consists of three core artists: artistic director Paul Zimet; actor, writer and composer Ellen Maddow; and actor and director Tina Shepard.
+The Talking Band has collaborated with Taylor Mac, Louise Smith, and Marcus Gardley.

 History

 The group was founded in 1974 by Ellen Maddow, Tina Shepard and Paul Zimet.
-It has roots in the work of The Open Theatre, where Maddow, Shepard and Zimet worked as core company members.
-The Open Theatre had been founded by director, actor and writer Joseph Chaikin.
+It started at The Open Theatre, where Maddow, Shepard and Zimet worked as core company members.
+Director, actor and writer Joseph Chaikin founded the Open Theatre.
 After Chaikin disbanded The Open Theatre in 1973, Maddow, Shepard and Zimet founded a new theatre company, The Talking Band.

 The group is a resident company at La MaMa Experimental Theatre Club, where it has produced and performed many of its plays.
 The group's first production at La MaMa was Pedro Paramo in 1979.

-It has also performed at many of New York City's off-off Broadway theater venues, including, Performance Space 122, Theatre for the New City, Dance Theater Workshop and Dixon Place.
+It has also performed at many of New York City's off-off Broadway theater venues, including Performance Space 122, Theatre for the New City, Dance Theater Workshop and Dixon Place.
 The group has also performed internationally, including The Roundhouse in London, England; The American Center in Paris, France; The Music Gallery in Toronto, Canada; The Kovcheg Theater in Moscow, Russia; Teatro La Batuta in Santiago, Chile; and the National Theatre Bucharest in Bucharest, Romania.

 Productions

-Its first production was The Kalevala, based on the Kalevala, a 19th-century work of Karelian and Finnish epic poetry compiled by Elias Lönnrot, featuring music by Elizabeth Swados.
+The Talking Band incorporates poetry, dialog, and multi-media elements, alongside music and choreographed movement.
+Its first production was The Kalevala, which is based on the Kalevala, a 19th-century work of Karelian and Finnish epic poetry compiled by Elias Lönnrot, featuring music by Elizabeth Swados.

-The Talking Bands productions have evolved over the years, incorporating poetry, dialog, and multi-media elements, alongside music and choreographed movement.
-The group's pieces have focused on a wide range of subjects ranging from the struggles of being a housewife, to Christianity and nuclear disarmament.

-Critics have described the productions as creative and innovative, and American Theatre referred to it as "one of the most exceptional but unsung theatre companies in the country".